laika/csci1111/README.md

 # Assignments and Exercises from CSCI 1111
-This repository is a collection of assignments and exercises (labs) from my CSCI 1111 class.
+This repository is a collection of assignments and exercises (labs) from the CSCI 1111 class I am taking.

-Everything in the `.c` and `.h` files along with the makefiles were written by me.
+Everything in the `.c` and `.h` files along with the Makefiles were written by me.

 ## Contributing